WTPGaming/ZyLabsBot/README.md

 # ZyLabsBot
-A bot to programatically complete most ZyBooks activities automagically
+A bot to programatically complete most ZyLabs activities automagically